sineetg/OIBSIP/task1/README.md

 ## Features

+- **Voice Recognition:** Listens to your voice commands using the microphone.
+- **Text-to-Speech:** Responds to you using speech synthesis.
-- Recognizes greetings and responds accordingly
+- **Greetings:** Recognizes greetings and responds accordingly.
-- Provides current time and date
+- **Time and Date:** Tells the current time and date when asked.
-- Performs web searches and gives summarized answers
+- **Search:** Performs simple web searches and summarizes answers.
-- Uses microphone input and speaks responses aloud
-- Graceful handling of unrecognized commands and errors
+- **Exit Commands:** Gracefully exits on commands like "exit", "quit", or "goodbye".

 ---